t2ym/i18n-behavior/README.md

 ```

 `text` property represents an object with UI text strings for the current locale.
-Default text values are extracted from the embedded JSON.
+Default text values are immediately extracted from the embedded JSON
+without run-time traversing of the whole template.

 ```
     this.text = {